-As long as you’re careful not to overwhelm yourself and you try to practise new vocabulary outside of your Harry Potter reading sessions, using the series to learn English can be a lot of fun.
+As long as you’re careful not to overwhelm yourself and you try to practice new vocabulary outside your Harry Potter reading sessions, using the series to learn English can be a lot of fun.

 Keep in mind that even native English speakers reread the books again and again to catch things that they’ve missed.
 So, don’t expect to understand everything perfectly the first time around.

 In fact, one of the best things about learning with Harry Potter is that you’ll be able to reread and discuss the books with other fans.
 So, have a seat, grab a Butterbeer, and enjoy!